EldarSiradjov/Milkomeda/MilkomedaRuleBook.md

     * 1 Action Display Card and 1 Action Marker.
     * 1 Storage Card and 4 Resource Trackers.
     * A supply of their Claim Markers.
-    * \[Placeholder: Define starting CP tokens/markers if physical].
+    * \[Placeholder: Define starting CP tokens/markers if physical, based on TBD mechanic].
 7. **Place Homeworld:** Players place their Homeworld card in a corner of the designated grid area.
 8. **Initial Fleets:** Place 3 Fleet Tokens on your Homeworld sector.
-9. **Initial Resources:** Place all 4 Resource Trackers on the value **3** on your Storage Card.
+9. **Initial Resources:** Place your **Blue, Orange, and Red** Resource Trackers on the value **3** on your Storage Card.
+Place your **Green** Resource Tracker on the value **5**.
 10. **Initial Action Marker:** Place the Action Marker on a designated "start" position off the main actions on the Action Display Card.
-11. **Reveal Adjacent Sectors:** Each player draws the top 2 cards from the Sector Deck. **Pay Exploration Cost:** Calculate the total `back_value` of these 2 cards and pay this amount in **Green (Scientific)** resources.
-Place these cards face-up adjacent to your Homeworld sector in any orientation (declare orientation). *(If a player cannot afford the initial cost, perhaps allow them to draw replacements until they find affordable ones, or provide a small starting Scientific boost?
-Needs clarification for edge case).* Return any unused drawn cards to the top of the deck (or shuffle back in - TBD).
+11. **Reveal Adjacent Sectors:** Each player draws the top 2 cards from the Sector Deck. **Pay Exploration Cost:** Calculate the total `back_value` of these 2 cards.
+If you can afford the total cost, pay this amount in **Green (Scientific)** resources and place both cards face-up adjacent to your Homeworld sector in any orientation (declare orientation).
+If you cannot afford the total cost, choose one card you *can* afford, pay its `back_value` in Green, place it adjacent to your Homeworld (declare orientation), and shuffle the other card back into the Sector Deck.
+If you can afford both but choose to only place one, pay its cost, place it, and shuffle the unplaced card back into the Sector Deck.
+Shuffle any other unused drawn cards back into the Sector Deck.

 ## 5. CIVILIZATIONS